pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 echo $API_SERVICE
 ```

 The output should look like this with one IP address per line.
 If you changed any of the defaults mentioned in the [prerequisites](./01-prerequisites.md) page, then addresses may differ.
-The first 3 addresses will also be different for Apple Silicon (likely 192.168.64.x).
+The first 3 addresses will also be different for Apple Silicon on Multipass (likely 192.168.64.x).

 ```
 192.168.56.11